 3) Within several hundred feet west of the parking area, on the north side of Forest Road 6024, there is narrow spur road heading downhill (located ~4.2 miles from Highway 2).

 NOTE: It is recommended to either park along Forest Road 6024 near the entrance to the spur road, or at the Barclay Lake Trailhead parking area, rather than on the spur road itself.
 The spur road is so narrow in various places that it might prove problematic to turn a vehicle around or park on the side of it, although there might be room for a couple of vehicles to park near an old firepit.
-The walking distance along the spur road is limited, so parking along Forest Road 6024 or at the Barclay Lake Trailhead does not add much distance or elevation gain/loss to the trip.
+The walking distance along the spur road is minor, so parking along Forest Road 6024 or at the Barclay Lake Trailhead does not add much distance or elevation gain/loss to the trip.

 4) Follow the spur road for 300'-400' walking distance until reaching a firepit.

 NOTE: Do not keep following the abandoned road much further than the firepit, as that road leads away from the intended route.